AddictedCS/soundfingerprinting/README.md

 - How many tracks can I store in `InMemoryModelService`?
 > 100 hours of content with `DefaultFingerprintingConfiguration` will consume ~5GB of RAM.

-### Binaries

-    git clone git@github.com:AddictedCS/soundfingerprinting.git

-In order to build latest version of the **SoundFingerprinting** assembly run the following command from repository root.

-    .\build.cmd
 ### Get it on NuGet

     Install-Package SoundFingerprinting